joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 For Step 3, The distribution that we are interested in is in the interval [100, 200].

-For Step 4, we used the `analyze_depth.sh` script to generate 149 million samples for each of the tested `JENT_MEMORY_DEPTH_BITS` settings, using the parameters `JENT_MEMORY_BITS = 28`, `JENT_DISTRIBUTION_MIN = 100`,
+For Step 4, we used the `analyze_depth.sh` script to generate 147 million samples for each of the tested `JENT_MEMORY_DEPTH_BITS` settings, using the parameters `JENT_MEMORY_BITS = 28`, `JENT_DISTRIBUTION_MIN = 100`,
 and `JENT_DISTRIBUTION_MAX = 200`.
-We then performed IID testing on the resulting data sets of 149 subsets of 1 million samples for each `JENT_MEMORY_DEPTH_BITS` setting.
+We then performed IID testing on each of the 147 1-million sample subsets for each `JENT_MEMORY_DEPTH_BITS` setting.
 The IID testing results were as follows:

 ![IID Testing Results](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/IID-testing.svg)

-Here, a "round" is a full SP 800-90B IID test round, which is considered to be "passing" if and only if using all 22 of the IID tests pass.
-The "Tests Passing" refers to the total proportion of the IID tests that pass across all 149 tested subsets for each tested memory depth setting.
+Here, a "round" is a full SP 800-90B IID test round conducted on one of the data subsets, which is considered to be "passing" if and only if all 22 of the IID tests pass for that particular subset.
+The "Tests Passing" refers to the total proportion of the IID tests that pass across all 147 tested subsets for each tested memory depth setting.

 This shows that the data seems to become increasingly close to IID behavior as the `JENT_MEMORY_DEPTH_BITS` value is increased.
 Note that this satisfies all of the properties described above:

-* Property A: for `JENT_MEMORY_DEPTH_BITS = 0`, 100% of the 149 distinct rounds fail
+* Property A: for `JENT_MEMORY_DEPTH_BITS = 0`, 100% of the 147 distinct rounds fail
 the SP 800-90B Section 5 IID testing.
 * Property B: It is clear from the "Tests Passing" proportion that more tests tend to pass as `JENT_MEMORY_DEPTH_BITS` is increased.